kmagoto/alx-pre_course/README.md

-This is my first readme file for this repository
+This is the README file for this repo in master branch